ELIMINATING THE DIGITAL DIVIDE IN THE CAROLINAS

 OUR MISSION

-The mission of E2D is to ensure that all North Carolina families have affordable access to essential at-home technology and the digital skills required to support academic success to prepare students for college, careers and beyond as well as job creation and retention for adult members of the household.
+E2D's mission is to provide affordable access to essential at-home technology and digital skills for all North Carolina families.
+Our goals are to support academic success for students, preparing them for college, careers, and beyond as well as contribute to job creation and retention for adult members of households.

 OUR CHALLENGE